alexbman30/Predicting-MLB-HOFers/README.md

 * 'data' contains the databank itself.
 If you are a user of the data, these are the files you need.
-* 'upstream' contains files used to construct the databank.

 Most of the data in the Databank is provided by Chadwick Baseball Bureau (http://www.chadwick-bureau.com).
 The data differ from the data the Bureau provides